 When we create a model, the program does not know about the price movements beyond the LBC.
 So if we get a good projection line after LBC, this is a true sign that our model is able to generate a good projection line.

-It means that always you need to leave some price history data beyond LBC - to verify how your model works.In statistics this interval is called "out of sample".
+This means that you always need to leave some price history data beyond LBC to verify how your model works.In statistics this interval is called "out of sample".

 The same result can be achieved if you press this button:

-Everywhere in the program the training interval is marked as A interval, and the testing interval as C interval.
-In our first models, we used a verified interval B as well.
-The practice revealed its irrelevance, so we do not use it anymore:
+In the program the training interval is marked as "A interval", and the testing interval is marked as "C interval".
+(In our first models, we used a verified "B interval" as well.
+An older version of the software may have it.
+The practice revealed its irrelevance, so we do not use it anymore.)